-- > Conduct a spill risk assessment for the facilities and related transport/ shipping activities. - > Develop a formal spill prevention and control plan that addresses significant scenarios and magnitude of releases.
+- > A spill risk assessment should be conducted for the facilities and related transport/shipping activities. - > A formal spill prevention and control plan should be developed that addresses significant scenarios and magnitude of releases.
 The plan should be supported by the necessary resources and training.
-Spill response equipment should be conveniently available to address all types of spills, including small spills. - > Spill control response plans should be developed in coordination with the relevant local regulatory agencies. - Facilities should be equipped with a system for the early detection of gas releases, designed to identify the existence of a gas release and to help pinpoint its source so that operator-initiated ESDs can be rapidly activated, thereby minimizing the inventory of gas releases. - > An Emergency Shutdown and Detection (ESD/D) system should be available to initiate automatic transfer shutdown actions in case of a significant LNG leak. - > Clear and well-rehearsed procedures governing the loading and unloading of vessels, should have a focus on ensuring appropriate coordination between the Master or the vessel and any shore-based operations. - > Ensuring that onshore LNG storage tanks comply with the double containment principle involves a completely redundant layer of LNG containment, only used in the unlikely event of primary containment failure.
+Spill response equipment should be conveniently available to address all types of spills, including small spills. - > Spill control response plans should be developed in coordination with the relevant local regulatory agencies. - Facilities should be equipped with a system for the early detection of gas releases, designed to identify the existence of a gas release and to help pinpoint its source so that operator-initiated ESDs can be rapidly activated, thereby minimizing the inventory of gas releases. - > An Emergency Shutdown and Detection (ESD/D) system should be available to initiate automatic transfer shutdown actions in case of a significant LNG leak. - > Clear and well-rehearsed procedures governing the loading and unloading of vessels, should have a focus on ensuring appropriate coordination between the Master or the vessel and any shore-based operations. - > Onshore LNG storage tanks must comply with the double containment principle that involves a completely redundant layer of LNG containment, only used in the unlikely event of primary containment failure.